What is a Sinus Lift?

 The key to a successful and long-lasting dental implant is the quality and quantity of jawbone to which the implant will be attached.
 If bone loss has occurred due to injury or periodontal disease, a sinus augmentation can raise the sinus floor and allow for new bone formation.
 A sinus lift is one of the most common bone grafting procedures for patients with bone loss in the upper jaw.
 The procedure seeks to grow bone in the floor of the maxillary sinus above the bony ridge of the gum line that anchors the teeth in the upper jaw.
 By strengthening and growing bone in this location, dental implants can be placed and secured in the new bone growth.

-Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions about the Sinus Lift Procedure or to schedule your bone grafting consultation with Dr. Howerton, Dr. Hopkin and Dr. Kennedy today!
+Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions about the Sinus Lift Procedure or to schedule your bone grafting consultation with Dr. Howerton, Dr. Hopkin, Dr. Kennedy and Dr. Clark today!

 Am I a Candidate for a Sinus Lift Procedure?